|普 通 話 (普 通 话)|

 4. Because of the streamlining of genetic resources there will be a general loss of an important crop, with devastating consequences for food supply.

 1-3 were massively substantiated, with:

-considerable weather change (1), AIDS caused by HIV, and now COVID-19
+considerable weather change (1); AIDS caused by HIV, and today the

 4 is not yet fully developed.
 However we have indications that this will happen: elms all but disappeared in Europe; many types of fish are no longer available on many open markets (typically: eels, red tuna, cod, etc), flat oysters are now very rare, some types of fruit are no longer available (Passe-Crassane pear, for example) and the most worrying at this time is banana, because it is a staple food in many parts of the world.

 All this indicates that rational analysis is really worth developing, to counteract the catastrophic role of fake news propagated by anonymous social networks and by the generally uneducated public.
 However, it is important to understand that no practice is with no risk.
 In practice, because accidents are the rule, not the exception, we must prepare for accidents and their consequences.
 When developing a new technology, from the outset, accidents should be taken into consideration, allowing the promoters of the technology to know what they will do when an accident happens.